Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 These threats can take the form of internal or external pressures.
 Below are some common examples:

-- Disruptive technology: the emergence of new technologies is a constant threat for all businesses.
+Disruptive technology: the emergence of new technologies is a constant threat to all businesses.
 Examples abound: although people still like to read books or watch movies, online purchasing/streaming has completely changed the landscape and put many bookstores and movie rental places out of business almost overnight.

-- New regulation: Industries such as banking, finance, or inusrance, are heavily regulated.
-These regulations are also constantly updated and for businesses to remain compliant, maintenance of their processes and products need to be continuously carried out.
+New regulation: Industries such as banking, finance, or insurance are heavily regulated.
+These regulations are also constantly updated, and for businesses to remain compliant, their processes and products must be maintained continuously.

 Some examples are the smartphone and the first car from Ford.